particle-iot/docs/src/content/support/troubleshooting/device-management.md

 Make sure that the {{device}} is connected to the Particle Cloud (breathing or pulsing cyan).

-NOTE: A {{device}} cannot be claimed unless it is connected to the Particle Cloud, and is breathing/pulsing cyan.
+Note that {{a-device}} cannot be claimed unless it is connected to the Particle Cloud, and is breathing/pulsing cyan.

 **3. Claim the {{device}}**